OpenCerts/opencerts-documentation/document_renderer.md

 ![Certificate Data plus React Template equal Certificate Views](./assets/document-renderer/overview.png)

-With effect from 31 December 2019, OpenCerts.io will be shifting to the use of an institute's own decentralised renderer to render their own certificates.
 This documentation will provide a step-by-step guide of how to setup one's own document renderer.

 We will be using the Govtech Demo Cert for this tutorial.
 The code repository can be found at [https://github.com/OpenCerts/demo-opencerts-renderer](https://github.com/OpenCerts/demo-opencerts-renderer)